-SINGAPORE: According to a survey of 809 teenage boys that AWARE published last year, nine in 10 teenage boys reported facing pressures to be “manly” through experiences of harassment, bullying, teasing, social exclusion, and psychological and physical violence.
+SINGAPORE: According to a survey of 809 teenage boys that AWARE published last year (a collaboration with Ngee Ann Polytechnic’s Diploma in Psychology Studies programme), nine in 10 teenage boys reported facing pressures to be “manly” through experiences of harassment, bullying, teasing, social exclusion, and psychological and physical violence.

 The most common forms of such pressure are being told to “man-up” and to “take it like a man”.